m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

    * `Writer` *can* use `for`/`yield` and accumulate all failures, because earlier validations always return a value even when there's a failure.
  * Need to pass a read-only "context" value down through your business-logic layers even though it's only going to be used at low level?
 ScalaZ `Reader` might be appropriate.
   * This can be used as a replacement for global constants / `object`s / singletons or even as a form of dependency injection, but beware of overusing it.
 If an `object` contains no business logic I would leave it as a "global static" `object`, and only move towards a `Reader` style if you actually need to pass different values on occasion (e.g. test stubs).
+  * IMO conventional dependency injection can be a relatively benign form of "magic" provided you:
+   * Use constructor injection (rather than field injection), so that object constructors and fields still behave as expected.
+In Scala this is if anything more concise, and it ensures that objects can still easily be constructed "normally" e.g. for unit testing.
+   * If there is the possibility of tooling (e.g. "find references") not knowing about the DI mechanism, ensure that there is some visible marker on classes that are constructed through DI so that a reader can immediately see this class is instantiated in a non-standard way.
+   * Spring example:
  * Have a piece of effectful code that you can't or won't model in detail, but still want to be able to pass around as a value (i.e. control when the effects happen)?
 Use ScalaZ `Task`.
  * Want to do async I/O?
 Use ScalaZ `Task`.
   * You can also use (standard library) `Future`, but beware that it *doesn't* control when the effects happen